opiethehokie/cloud.openshift.cartridge.wlp/README.md

 | skip_maven_build     | Maven build step will be skipped.
 | force_clean_build    | Will start the build process by removing all non-essential Maven dependencies.
 Any current dependencies specified in your pom.xml file will then be re-downloaded.
 | hot_deploy           | Will prevent a Liberty container restart during build/deployment.
-| disable_auto_scaling | Disables the auto-scaling provided by OpenShift
+| disable_auto_scaling | Disables the auto-scaling provided by OpenShift.

 ## Environment Variables